snijderlab/stitch/BatchFiles.md

 ##### ForceOnSingleTemplate (s)

 Determines of the paths/reads of this database will be forced to the best template(s) or just all templates which score high enough.
 Setting this options for a database in the databases list of Recombine overrules the value set in Recombine.
 Possible values: `True` and `False`.
-Default: `False`.
+Default: `True`.

 ##### Databases (m)